The page has been translated by Gen AI.

 Apply security to all resources and layers.

-Strict control rules are applied to traffic transmitted to and from Samsung Cloud Platform to block security intrusions.
-To do this, the network structure is designed by analyzing the connection requirements of each component of the service, and a traffic control policy is established accordingly.
+Apply strict control rules to traffic transmitted to and from the Samsung Cloud Platform to block security intrusions.
+To this end, we analyze the connection requirements of each service component, design the network architecture, and establish corresponding traffic control policies.

 Network communication control policies may vary depending on the characteristics of the service.
-Through service requirement analysis, network flows are identified, and the criteria for control policies are established.
+Through analysis of service requirements, we identify the network flow and set the criteria for control policies accordingly.

 1. Establish network communication control policies for all resources within the VPC.